Flagsmith/flagsmith-cli/README.md

 ## Commands

+Full reference for every command and flag: <https://flagsmith.github.io/flagsmith-cli/> (generated from `--help`, so it matches the release).

 Reading works against any Flagsmith instance.
 Changing flags — `flag update`, `flag enable`/`disable`, `flag reorder`, `flag delete` — needs Flagsmith 2.263.0 or newer, self-hosted or SaaS.

 - `flagsmith init` — bind the current directory to a project (writes `flagsmith.json`).